eigengo/st-workshop/tutorial/typeclasses.md

 has an instance of ``Monoid[Int]``.
 Unfortunately, this is where Haskell's typeclasses are indeed first-class citizens really shine; Scala's approach is not as efficient or elegant.

-This is not pleasant.
-That's why in Scala, we often break our typeclass instances into two portions: a trait that defines the functionality, another trait that implements it, and then an implicit object that mixes in the implementation trait.
+To overcome that, we sometimes break our typeclass instances into two portions in Scala: a trait that defines the functionality, another trait that implements it, and then an implicit object that mixes in the implementation trait.